 - 1 1/2 cups water

-Add in vegetable broth and water.
+- Add in vegetable broth and water.
 Place lid on pot.
 Set to high pressure for 10 to 15 minutes.
-At 15 minutes the bean will be really soft.
+At 15 minutes the beans will be really soft.
+Release pressure manually.

 Top with cheese, sour cream, onions, or avocado.